 Summit Plus Views

-Some notable high points viewable from the top were Chair Peak, Snow Lake, and Mount Thomson.
-We could also see Alta Mountain, Mount Rainier, and the Stone Kingdom.
 Oh my!
+Some nearby high points from the top were Chair Peak, Kaleetan Peak, and Mount Thomson.
+We also saw Alta Mountain, Mount Rainier, and all peaks in the Stone Kingdom.

 See more trip photos here.